5amstag/edraw/README.md

 This is an inkscape extension for creating .ely files from drawings.
 It is meant to use for creating electron beam lithography files.

 INSTALLATION:
+* find the path where inkscape extensions are located.
+In Inkscape go to  Edit > Preferences > System: User extensions for the getting the path
 * copy the the edraw.py and edraw.inx file to your inkscape extension folder.

-  For Debian based systems the inkscape extension path is located on /home/USERNAME/.config/inkscape/extensions (for local user mode) /usr/share/inkscape/extensions (for all users)

 * after a restart of inkscape this extension should be visible in the extensions/export menu.

+USAGE:
+* create some shapes and run the extension
+* choose the path where the .ely file should be stored
+* check the output file with another viewer, to make sure the output is that what you want

+ISSUES:
+* there are stil a lot of issues.
+See TODO section in edraw.py for further details
+* the program is not fully tested.
+Be careful